helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>A positive attitude can really make dreams come true - it did for me.</h3 quote>
+<h3 quote align='center'>The ideal attitude is to be physically loose and mentally tight.</h3 quote>

 ---